ADHD Relationships: 5 Struggles You Might Experience

 Now, being in a relationship when you have ADHD can be even more challenging. 🥺 Mental health professionals, like the experts from the American Psychiatric Association, often say that some people with Attention Deficit Disorder might need a bit of help to maintain successful relationships.
 We may need to seek help and find a support system that can be there for us when we need assistance, especially when it comes to our symptoms and the way we handle relationship problems.

 Whether we have an ADHD partner or a non-adhd partner, it is essential to have someone who understands us completely and accepts whatever ADHD behavior we may exhibit.
-With acceptance, we may be better able to maintain a healthy relationship and avoid a parent-child dynamic, where one acts as a parent while the other takes the role of a child .
+With acceptance, we may be better able to maintain a healthy relationship and avoid a parent-child dynamic, where one acts as not a co-equal partner but rather someone who just go with the flow.

-The assurance that someone will accept us regardless of the symptoms we may exhibit can somehow be reassuring: if a person really has acceptance and affection for us, then they may try harder to support us, even through difficult times.
+The assurance that someone will accept us regardless of the symptoms we may exhibit can somehow make our minds stop to wonder aimlessly.
+If a person really has acceptance and affection for us, then they may try harder to support us, even through difficult times.

 We have to admit that there can be adult ADHD symptoms that may not be received well by our partner. 🥺